preetham-devv/Multi-Language-Invoice-Data-Extractor-using-LLM/README.md

 ## Requirements

-- Python 3.7+
+- Python 3.10+(for better compatablility with gemini)
-- Google Cloud account with Gemini API access
+- Google account with Gemini API access
 - Required Python packages (see `requirements.txt`)

-## Setup

-1. Clone this repository
-2. Install dependencies: